mitshan1994/mitshan1994.github.io/_posts/cpp/2023-02-21-Notes-Large-Scale-CPP.markdown

 A subsystem is **levelizable** if it compiles and the graph implied by the include directives of the individual components (including the .c files) is acyclic.

+A component y **dominates** a component x if y is at a higher level than x and y depends on x physically.

+A function f uses a type T **in size** if compiling the body of f requires having first seen the definition of T.

+A function f uses a type T **in name** only if compiling f and any of the components on which f may depend does not require having first seen the definition of T.

+A pointer is said to be **opaque** if the definition of the type to which it points to is not included in the current translation unit.

+**Dumb data** is any kind of information that an object holds but does not know how to interpret.
+(Like opaque pointer)

 ### Random Notes